antkahn/flask-api-starter-kit/doc/installation.md

 Install [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) if you don't already have them.

 ## Docker

 The API uses Docker in a dev environment.

 Run your first command:

 ```
 make install
 ```

 What that command does is:

 - Docker (through docker-compose) creates the python and the DB containers as configured in the `docker-compose.yml`.
 - Docker will install Python vendors in the container through [pip](https://pip.pypa.io/en/stable/).
   The vendors to install are listed in `requirements.txt`.

-FYI, the deployment command for the server does not use docker.
-Vendors will be installed in a [python virtual environment](https://virtualenv.pypa.io/en/stable/) to avoid collision.

 You can now start the server :